Thinking about volunteering?

 A committee person will help organize the event, assist with securing sponsors and marketing event.
 They will also assist with securing the many volunteers needed for the day of the event, including score and time keepers, concession help, and auction help.
 Please complete a volunteer intake form to schedule an orientation.

 This volunteer would have a regular weekly schedule (minimum 2 hours per week) at The Literacy Center.
-Duties would include answering phones, making appointments for students, and assisting with special projects, such as making flashcards or photocopying.
+Duties would include answering phones, making appointments for students, and assisting with special projects,that focus on your talents and expertise.
 An outgoing, helpful personality is best for this position.